hstalker/dotfiles/README.md

  * Add a templating mechanism and more complex install step to pick out individual tools/configs to install.
  * Use a templating mechanism to customise colour schemes on a global scale.
+ * Change so that (as much as possible) the configs placed in name specific subdirectories with nearly empty configs in the top-level sourcing them.
+   This would allow us to better break up the configurations for things like vim into multiple files without cluttering the user's `$HOME` directory.
+ * Add some useful scripts and utilities to `~/.local/bin`.